Support When You Need It Most: Resources for Affordable Counseling

 • Frequent episodes of fear or worry

-If you don't have insurance or the financial resources to cover counseling sessions, options are available.
-Your mental health and well-being are a priority, even if you have limited resources.
-Below are a few of the most common types of affordable counseling services.
+If you don't have insurance or the financial resources to cover counseling sessions or behavioral health support, there may be other options available.
+Your mental health care and well-being are a priority, even if you have limited resources.
+Below are a few of the most common types of affordable counseling services—covering a range of needs, including stress disorder, as well as the effects of abuse and mental health conditions.

-Many cities offer free or low-cost mental health services through local clinics or non-profit organizations.
-You might also be able to find low-cost testing or counseling and recovery services through your local university or college's student psychology clinic.
+Not sure where to start?
+You might be able to find low-cost evaluations or counseling and recovery services through your local university or college's student psychology clinic.
 Even if you are not a student, psychology students may offer care at lower rates to gain clinical experience.

 Some counselors and therapists may offer a sliding scale fee structure that allows you to pay according to your financial capabilities.
-This system can benefit those who struggle to afford full-price therapy sessions but can pay lower amounts.
+A sliding scale fee can benefit those who struggle to afford full-price therapy sessions but can pay lower amounts.

-Many health insurance providers offer coverage for mental health services.
+Many health insurance providers offer coverage for mental health counseling in specific cases, such as if you’re experiencing the effects of stress, abuse, and mental health conditions overall.
 You can check with your provider to understand what is covered and any additional fees or co-pays you may be responsible for.

 In addition, Medicaid and Medicare provide coverage for mental health services, including counseling, in most states.
 Check with your state's Medicaid program to understand what is covered in your area.

 Online counseling and telemental health counseling options have become increasingly popular in recent years.
-These free online counseling services allow mental healthcare from the comfort and convenience of your home, making them ideal for those who can't afford or attend in-person therapy.
+These free online counseling services allow mental healthcare from the comfort and convenience of your home.
+Free online therapy services can be ideal for those who can't afford or attend in-person therapy.

-Many religious organizations or centers offer their congregation free or low-cost counseling services.
+Many religious organizations or centers offer counseling, including low-cost counseling services for their congregation.
 If you are looking for faith-based support, this option may benefit you.
-However, ensure anyone offering to counsel has a license to do so.
-If they do not, their services fall under life coaching, and the advice does not replace a licensed therapist.
+However, it can be important to ensure anyone offering to counsel has a license to do so.
+If they do not, their services fall under life coaching.
+Though coaching can promote mental health, the advice does not replace a licensed therapist.

-Local, state, and federal government agencies may provide funding for mental health services.
-Veterans may also be eligible for free or low-cost counseling services through the US Veterans Affairs administration.
-Research options in your area for further information.
+Local, state, and federal government agencies may provide funding for mental health services and vet centers.
+Veterans may also be eligible for low-cost treatment or free mental health services through the US Veterans Affairs Administration.
+You can research options for a vet center in your area for further information.
 You can also call 211 for local resources.

-Accessibility to mental health services can be a concern in rural areas or communities with limited resources.
-When people don't live close to a counseling center or mental health provider, getting the help they need can be challenging.
+Availability of mental health services can be a concern in rural areas or communities with limited resources.
+When people don't live close to a counseling center or mental health provider, getting the help they need to treat mental health challenges can be difficult.

 Mental health studies indicate that rural areas are underserved and often lack specialized mental health care.
-As a result, rural residents may be less likely to seek treatment.
-Additionally, people in rural communities may struggle with transportation issues or not have the resources for treatment, such as money or the internet.
+As a result, rural residents may be less likely to seek treatment or find the peer support they need.
+Additionally, patients in rural communities may struggle with transportation issues or not have the resources for treatment, such as money or the Internet.

 Ethnic and racial minorities also face gaps in mental healthcare.
-Research shows that minority populations are less likely to receive appropriate mental healthcare and often face unique socioeconomic challenges.
-Language barriers and lack of cultural understanding may impede accessing quality mental health services.
+Research shows that minority populations can be less likely to receive appropriate mental health care and often face unique socioeconomic challenges.
+Language barriers and lack of cultural understanding may impede getting quality mental health services.

 In addition, within certain groups, the stigma surrounding mental illness can be immense to the point where it prevents those who need help from seeking treatment.
 Creating a greater understanding and awareness of mental health concerns can help everyone feel empowered when seeking support, and studies show that destigmatization is essential